 Taylor Maritime Investments's score of 53 is higher than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Taylor Maritime Investments reported total carbon emissions of approximately 439,474,000 kg CO2e.
 This figure includes Scope 1 emissions of about 11,040,000 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of approximately 6,000 kg CO2e from purchased electricity.
-The majority of their emissions, about 422,428,000 kg CO2e, fall under Scope 3, which encompasses investments (203,648,000 kg CO2e), downstream leased assets (224,660,000 kg CO2e), and business travel (120,000 kg CO2e).
-In comparison, the previous year, 2023, saw total emissions of around 551,852,000 kg CO2e, with Scope 1 emissions at about 11,216,000 kg CO2e and Scope 2 emissions at 4,000 kg CO2e.
-The Scope 3 emissions for 2023 were significantly higher, totalling approximately 265,395,000 kg CO2e from investments, 274,924,000 kg CO2e from downstream leased assets, and 263,000 kg CO2e from business travel.
-In 2022, Taylor Maritime Investments reported total emissions of about 269,835,000 kg CO2e, with Scope 1 emissions of approximately 4,115,000 kg CO2e and Scope 2 emissions of 2,000 kg CO2e.
-The Scope 3 emissions included 30,000 kg CO2e from business travel and 265,684,000 kg CO2e from downstream leased assets.
-Despite these figures, Taylor Maritime Investments has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The company operates independently without cascading emissions data from a parent organisation, ensuring that their reported figures reflect their direct operations.
+Notably, Scope 3 emissions accounted for the majority, with significant contributions from downstream leased assets (about 224,660,000 kg CO2e) and investments (approximately 203,648,000 kg CO2e).
+In 2023, the company’s total emissions were higher, at around 551,852,000 kg CO2e, with Scope 1 emissions of about 11,216,000 kg CO2e and Scope 2 emissions of approximately 4,000 kg CO2e.
+The Scope 3 emissions for that year were also substantial, including downstream leased assets (approximately 274,924,000 kg CO2e) and investments (about 265,395,000 kg CO2e).
+For 2022, Taylor Maritime Investments reported total emissions of approximately 269,835,000 kg CO2e, with Scope 1 emissions of about 4,115,000 kg CO2e and Scope 2 emissions of 2,000 kg CO2e.
+The Scope 3 emissions included downstream leased assets at around 265,684,000 kg CO2e.
+Despite these figures, Taylor Maritime Investments has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
+The emissions data is not cascaded from any parent company, and all reported figures are derived directly from Taylor Maritime Investments.

 Access structured emissions data, company-specific emission factors, and source documents